 JONES: I don’t know sir, but I tell you, if I had a nickel for every time a customer—

 BARTLEBY: Jones!
 That’s brilliant!
 How would you like to be a senior vice-president?

 Of course, service charges don’t include interest fees.
 In case you didn’t know, interest is applied to your loan through the magic of something called front end loading.
 It’s called this because when you get your loan statement and see how much interest you paid instead of principle, you feel like you’ve been hit by the front end of a bus.

 Banks also have what I call “selective memory.”
 You can bank at the same institution, the same branch, even, for 20 years.
 Over this time, your bank will have recorded your every financial move: every cheque, every payment, every penny you ever stooped to pick up.
 Each week, you’ll get junk mail from them addressed to you, the Valued Customer.
 But when it’s time to actually request a loan, you will still have to fill out a 20 page application form, and be subjected to a credit check, a investigation of your entire family right down to your 53rd cousin, and possibly a body cavity search.

 Banks are the reason why I don’t believe conspiracy theories — you know, the ones where secret organizations wire money to operatives overseas.
 Why?
 Because banks “hold” foreign deposits.
 For instance, I can deposit a US cheque in my US dollar Canadian account, but I can’t touch the money until the cheque “clears.”
-The bank must query the US account by messenger pigeon, because this process can take up to 35 days.
+The bank must query the US account by messenger pigeon, because this process can take up to three months.